iamrehman16/FrontendMiniProjects/README.md

 Satisfying colorful hoverboard that glows in vibrant colors when you hover.
 ## 36. Simple Timer
 A simple timer with animated circular progress bar and play/pause amd reset buttons.
+## 37. Catch Insect Game
+An interesting insect catching game with bonuses and custom insects.

 ## Contributing